A Way Abroad Logo

 • For renting an apartment, it is usually at the owner's discretion if he needs proof of work or anything else.
 But remember that without a rent contract (some places don't offer it) you cannot register in the commune.

-For travelling to other cities, the train is the winner.
+For traveling to other cities or other countries, the train is the winner.
 It is easy, fast, usually on time, and there are multiple train stations in the city.
 Also you should definitely check the Belgium Rail company: SNCB, because they usually offer weekend discounts, half price tickets for people under 26 or group deals.

-Now that we are done with the boring part of it, let's finally have some fun!
+Now that we are done with the boring part of it, let's finally have some fun and explore the city!

 a sunset overhead view of Ixelles, the expat community in Brussels

-The expat neighbourhood and the commune that attracts most internationals is Ixelles.
-With a lot of shared flats to find cool roommates, plenty of bars and cafes to socialize (when they will open again).
-I recommend to start your search for a place starting here and expanding to neighbouring communes.
+The expat neighborhood and the commune that attracts most internationals is Ixelles.
+Ixelles has a lot of shared flats to find cool roommates and plenty of bars and cafes to socialize.

 Ixelles is not just a great location where you find everything you need nearby, this area maintains that old European architecture style and cobbled streets.
 It's also surrounded all over by immense parks for outdoor activities.